dr-gazpacho/mort-garson/README.md

 Flex Sensor Data sheet: https://cdn-shop.adafruit.com/datasheets/SpectraFlex2inch.pdf

+OSC Client in C: https://github.com/mhroth/tinyosc
+ - This could be relevant/have done some of the hard work for us

+Unrelated project that uses networks to stream SC output over the World Wide Web: https://github.com/khilnani/supercollider.web/tree/master

 Hardware -
  - Raspberry pi 4 8gb (TODO: in this section, we need more granular and specific specs to replicate this if we make more than one)